larilampen/orfeo-importer/README.md

 contains a default metadata model, but new ones can be defined using a simple column-based text file.
-See the metadata repository for details. **Note:** The metadata definitions used by the importer must match those used by the text search portal for the latter to function at all.
+See the metadata repository for details. **Note:** The metadata definitions used by the importer must match those used by the text search interface for the latter to function at all.

 The directory [data/files](data/files) includes Javascript components by other authors: